quinlan-lab/STRling-nf/README.md

 # Usage

-Joint calls across more than one sample:
+To run joint calls across more than one sample on version 1.0 of the workflow:

 ```
 nextflow run quinlan-lab/STRling-nf -r 1.0 \